Almarch/tamaR/README.md

 A new but familiar secret character has snuck in the game.
 Will you find out who this is ?

+Several releases of P1 exist: an older one (1996) and a replica re-release.
+According to the [fandom](https://tamagotchi.fandom.com/wiki/Tamagotchi_(1996_Pet)), replicas evolve from Maskutchi independently on the discipline level, as opposed to the original 1996 version that requires a strict 0 discipline to unlock the secret character.
+Testing this property led to the conclusion that the circulating ROM would be the 1996 version, not the latter replica.

 ## Notes on the C++ structure

 TamaLIB has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
 The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.
 TamaLIB was converted from C to C++ in order to ensure consistency with R object-orientation.
 However, because Rcpp dependencies management was not trivial, I gathered all TamaLIB code into a monolithic tamalib.cpp program.